-The Schwarz Group — the parent company behind Lidl and Kaufland — is building a 200MW, 100,000-GPU data center campus in Lübbenau, Germany, on the site of a decommissioned coal power plant south of Berlin.
+The Schwarz Group, the parent company behind Lidl and Kaufland, is building a 200MW, 100,000-GPU data center campus in Lübbenau, Germany, on the site of a decommissioned coal power plant south of Berlin.
 The first phase is scheduled for completion by the end of 2027.
 It is backed by €175 billion in annual retail revenue, strategic partnerships with SAP, Google, and German AI company Aleph Alpha, and an explicitly stated mission to end Europe's dependence on American cloud infrastructure.

 Running 14,200 stores across 32 countries generates enormous volumes of sensitive data.
-When the Schwarz Group evaluated where to host it all, it concluded that no existing European cloud provider could meet its security and sovereignty requirements — and using AWS or Azure meant accepting the US CLOUD Act.
+When the Schwarz Group evaluated where to host it all, it concluded that no existing European cloud provider could meet its security and sovereignty requirements.
+And using AWS or Azure meant accepting the US CLOUD Act.

 So they built their own.
-What started as an internal cloud platform in 2018 became STACKIT GmbH in 2023, then part of Schwarz Digits — a dedicated IT division employing around 7,500 people and generating €1.9 billion in annual revenue.
+What started as an internal cloud platform in 2018 became STACKIT GmbH in 2023, then part of Schwarz Digits, a dedicated IT division employing around 7,500 people and generating €1.9 billion in annual revenue.
 The division also includes XM Cyber (cybersecurity), an investment in Aleph Alpha (AI), and partnerships with Wire (secure communications) and SAP.

 The Lübbenau data center scales this internal capability into a genuine European hyperscaler serving external customers.

-What STACKIT Offers Today
+What STACKIT offers today

 STACKIT provides a solid IaaS and PaaS foundation: virtual machines, block and object storage, networking, managed Kubernetes (SKE), Cloud Foundry, and managed databases (PostgreSQL, MongoDB, OpenSearch).
 For organizations running workloads on Azure VMs or AWS EC2, this is directly comparable.
 For teams using Azure Kubernetes Service or AWS EKS, SKE is a credible alternative.

 The critical gap is SaaS.
-STACKIT does not offer its own productivity suite — it is the infrastructure layer, not a drop-in replacement for Microsoft 365 or Google Workspace.
+STACKIT does not offer its own productivity suite.
+It is the infrastructure layer, not a drop-in replacement for Microsoft 365 or Google Workspace.
 The service catalog has perhaps 20-30 services compared to Azure's 200+, and the global presence is limited to Germany and Austria.

 Rather than building an M365 competitor from scratch, Schwarz Digits has assembled a portfolio of partnerships:

-Google Workspace on STACKIT — hosted on STACKIT infrastructure with client-side encryption.
+Google Workspace on STACKIT is hosted on STACKIT infrastructure with client-side encryption.
 The Schwarz Group is migrating its own 575,000 employees to this instance.
 It is a pragmatic improvement over American-controlled infrastructure, but it is not true digital sovereignty.
 Google remains a US company subject to the CLOUD Act and FISA Section 702.
 The keys to the data may be European; the keys to the software are not.
 For organizations pursuing genuine sovereignty, this is a stepping stone, not a destination.

-Can an M365 Company Migrate to STACKIT?
+Can an M365 company migrate to STACKIT?

-Yes — but it requires honest planning, not wishful thinking.
+Yes, but it requires honest planning, not wishful thinking.
 Microsoft 365 is an integrated ecosystem where SharePoint, Teams, Exchange, OneDrive, Power Platform, Entra ID, and Purview are deeply intertwined.
 You cannot simply lift it and drop it onto STACKIT.
 You need to decompose it and find sovereign replacements for each capability.

-Document management and file storage — this is the most mature replacement path.
+Document management and file storage is the most mature replacement path.
 Nextcloud Hub or Alfresco on STACKIT (VMs, Kubernetes, managed PostgreSQL backends) can replace SharePoint and OneDrive.
 Your files, metadata, and database all reside on GDPR-compliant infrastructure with no CLOUD Act exposure.
 STACKIT does not offer these as managed SaaS, so you deploy and manage the application yourself or use a partner.

 The realistic path is a phased sovereignty transition over 12-24 months: